lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 $ ssh-keygen -t ed25519 -C "your_email@email.com"
 ```

-This creates a new ssh key, using the provided email as a label.
+This creates a new SSH key pair, using the provided email as a label.

 When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.